-We’ve all seen criminal types using burner phones on shows like The Wire and Breaking Bad, and most of us have secretly wanted to throw a phone away or break it in half at the end of a conversation.
+We’ve all seen criminal types using burner phones on shows like The Wire and Breaking Bad.
+And most of us have secretly wanted to throw a phone away or break it in half at the end of a conversation.

-However, there are all sorts of good — non-criminal — reasons why you may want to have a second phone number.
-While you may want to get a second physical phone, for most purposes, you can just get an app on your existing phone.
+Unless you have reason to believe the NSA or FBI is interested in you, it’s probably not something you need.
+However, there are all sorts of non-criminal reasons to have a second phone number.
+While you may want to get a physical burner phone for emergencies, you could also just get a burner app on your existing phone.

 Why Use a Burner App?

 In case you’re not sure why you’d want a burner phone app:

 - Online dating is more popular than ever, but it does carry certain risks, particularly for women.
 Using a temporary number provides a valuable extra layer of privacy.

 - When buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.

 - If you’re job hunting, you may be expecting a lot of calls from unknown numbers.
 It’s good to know that these are related to your job search before you answer.

 - Perhaps you’re moving to a different area, or even a different country.
 In such cases, you might want to pick up a local number before you move.